-Contemplate about Roman times, winemaking, and when you’ll come back to Trier to do it all again.
+Contemplate on the Roman times, winemaking, and when you’ll come back to Trier to do it all again.

 I know I will.

 Are you thinking of visiting Germany or the Mosel river?
-Do consider adding a day in Trier to your itinerary.
+Do consider to visit Trier and add a day in Trier to your itinerary.